Our Perimeter Report

 • an approach to identify and designate certain third-party service providers as critical

-• a set of minimum resilience standards
+• a set of Operational Risk and Resilience Requirements

 These potential measures would complement, but not replace, the existing responsibilities of firms to manage the risks from their outsourcing arrangements under our Operational Resilience and outsourcing rules and guidance.